Table of Contents

 in this type of mating, like attracts like and can actually be beneficial.

-Mutation is defined as a structural change in the gene and formation of gene variants which are transmitted over subsequent generations.
+The mutation is defined as a structural change in the gene and formation of gene variants which are transmitted over subsequent generations.
 Alterations in the DNA or deletion, insertion, or re-arrangement of genes or chromosomes can lead to mutations which are the main cause of genetic variation.
 They are usually deleterious, but can sometimes be beneficial too.

 Random fluctuations during allele transfer from one generation to the next are called genetic drift.
-This occurs when small populations are formed due to an adverse environment (bottle neck effect) or due to the separation of a subset of the population geographically (founder effect).
-Genetic drift leads to random changes in allele frequencies over time, but does not lead to deviations from the HW equilibrium like inbreeding.
+This occurs when small populations are formed due to an adverse environment (bottleneck effect) or due to the separation of a subset of the population geographically (founder effect).
+Genetic drift leads to random changes in allele frequencies over time but does not lead to deviations from the HW equilibrium like inbreeding.

 Natural selection is the process whereby genotypes, which promote survival of the species in the existing environment, become more common and increase in frequency among reproducing individuals from one generation to the next.
 This enables the individuals within the population to adapt to the environmental conditions, survive and reproduce.

 The effects of natural selection are directional.
 The allele can either be beneficial and increase within the population’s gene pool, or be deleterious and then disappear from the gene pool.
+The different population has different habitats, natural selection can create differences among populations through different alleles in different areas.

 The best example of this is sickle cell anemia: Homozygous individuals with two copies of the mutant gene for sickle hemoglobin (HbS/HbS) suffer from the disease, while heterozygous individuals (HbS/HbA) are carriers of the condition.
 These heterozygous individuals are known to be resistant to malaria, compared to the homozygous individuals or those with the normal gene (HbA/HbA).
 This natural selective advantage is responsible for the maintenance of the HbS gene in the population.

 Cancer is a disease caused due to changes in our genes.
-These changes can be due to mutation in the DNA and can be either:
+These changes can be due to a mutation in the DNA and can be either:

 Inherited changes, i.e. they are present in the reproductive cells of the ova and the sperm.
 These are known as changes in the germ line and are present in every cell of the progeny.